-Zone 2 extends 75 to 125 feet from the structure.
+Zone 2 extends 5–30 feet around the perimeter or to the property line.
 This area of fuel reduction reduces the intensity of approaching fire.

 - Remove stressed, diseased, dead or dying trees and shrubs.

-- Thin trees to their crowns are at least 10 feet apart.
-This prevents fire from climbing into treetops and creating a fast moving “crown fire.”
+- Thin trees to their crowns are at least 10 feet apart with the distance increasing with slope.
+This prevents fire from climbing into treetops and creating a fast-moving “crown fire.”
 Fire intensity decreases when flames stay on the ground.

 - Prune tree limbs near the ground.

 - Mow grasses to keep them low (no higher than six to eight inches).

 - Stack firewood and relocate liquid propane tanks larger than 125 gallons (water capacity) at least 30 feet from the home or business.
 Create 10 feet of Zone 1 defensible space around the tank and keep vegetation cleared.
 Consider surrounding three sides with a noncombustible wall to help protect it.

 - Remove yard trash.

 - Make sure driveways allow easy access for emergency vehicles.

 Zone 3 extends from 125 feet to the property line.